Efficient Quantum Algorithms for Simulating Lindblad Evolution

 The number of qubits for indicator and purifier registers in a segment is still $O(r\log(mq))$.
 We use the similar compression scheme as in \cite{BCCKS14} to reduce the number of qubits for indicator and purifier registers.
-The intuition is to only store and positions of components with non-zero Hamming weight, and we also need two other register to store the actual state in this position.
+The intuition is to only store the positions of components with non-zero Hamming weight, and we also need two other registers to store the actual state in this position.